ChristianSi/lytspel/README.md

     regular stress marker otherwise («wair'air, wairso'air, nor'eester» ‹where'er, wheresoe'er, nor'easter› from «wair'ever, wair'soever,
     north'eester» ‹wherever, wheresoever, northeaster›).

+Inner capitalization instead of stress marker:

+  * Various Scottish and Irish names start with ‹Mc› or ‹Mac› /m@k/ followed by a capitalized and stressed second syllable.
+Lytspel recommends writing these names with «Mc» and omitting the stress marker, e.g. «McAdem, McDonel» ‹McAdam, McDonnell›.
+If the stressed syllable starts with a /k/ sound, that letter is capitalized (and repeated after the initial «Mc»), e.g. «McCarti, McKee, McQueen» ‹McCarty...›.
+If any other syllable is stressed, Lytspel recommend writing the word regularly without inner capitalization, e.g.
+    «Makintosh» ‹Macintosh *or* McIntosh›.

 ## English as an International Language